-If your organization wishes to conduct business in Massachusetts and has Registered in Massachusetts with the Secretary of State (as a corporation) or is otherwise a Massachusetts-based entity, AND you HAVE NOT completed the first fiscal year of operations, you must send in the following to a) facilitate the determination that your organization is a charity subject to registration and b) register your organization to legally conduct business:
+If your organization wishes to conduct business in Massachusetts and has either registered as a Massachusetts corporation with the Massachusetts Secretary of State (as a corporation) or is otherwise a Massachusetts-based entity, AND has NOT passed its initial fiscal year end date, you must send in the following to a) facilitate the determination that your organization is a charity subject to registration and b) register your organization to legally conduct business:

 1) A copy of the organization's charter, articles of organization*, agreement of association, instrument of trust, or written statement of purpose, whichever is applicable;

 - A list of the current officers/directors and their addresses;